Dean Caliguire

-Dean Patrick Caliguire (born March 2, 1967) is a former American football offensive lineman who played three seasons in the National Football League (NFL) with the Pittsburgh Steelers and San Francisco 49ers.
-He was drafted by the 49ers in the fourth round of the 1990 NFL Draft.
-He played college football at the University of Pittsburgh and attended Montour High School in McKees Rocks, Pennsylvania.
-Caliguire was also a member of the New England Patriots.
+Dean Patrick Caliguire (born March 2, 1967) is an American former professional football player who was an offensive lineman for three seasons in the National Football League (NFL) with the Pittsburgh Steelers and San Francisco 49ers.
+He was selected by the 49ers in the fourth round of the 1990 NFL draft after playing college football for the Pittsburgh Panthers.

-College career
+Early life and college

+Caliguire attended Montour High School in McKees Rocks, Pennsylvania.

-Caliguire played for the Pittsburgh Panthers from 1985 to 1989, earning Associated Press All-East team honors.
+Caliguire attended the University of Pittsburgh and played for the Panthers from 1985 to 1989, earning Associated Press All-East team honors.

 Professional career

 San Francisco 49ers

 Caliguire was selected by the San Francisco 49ers of the NFL with the 92nd pick in the 1990 NFL Draft and signed with the team on July 29, 1990.
 He spent the 1990 season on injured reserve.
 He played in two games for the 49ers in 1991.
 Caliguire was released by the 49ers on September 28, 1991.